What does Accreditation mean?

 - One site visit every 3 years.

-- Airfare, lodging and meals paid by CABC.
+- Accreditation Specialist airfare, lodging and meals paid by CABC.

 - Review of two Interim Status Reports.